ucsdlib/workshops/_posts/2018-01-08-gps-skills-workshops.md

 ## Time/Dates/Location

-* All courses are from 6:30-9:30pm in TBD
+* All courses are from 6:30-9:20pm in Robinson Auditorium

 * R: Jan.
 8, 17, & 22nd.
 * Python: Jan.
 29, Feb.
 5 & 12